Skip to content

 │ Your bank.
 Recoverable from any device.

-Children spend from orchestrator's pool via on-chain ERC-7715 grants
+Agents spend from the orchestrator's pool via ERC-7715 grants

 ┌──────────┼──────────┐